eren9677/CEN-451/README.md

 # Mushroom Edibility Prediction Project

-This presentation outlines a project focused on using a **Multi-Layer Perceptron (MLP) neural network** to predict whether mushrooms are edible or poisonous.
-The project utilises the **UCI Mushroom Dataset** and aims to provide an overview of the development process, the methodologies employed, and the results achieved.
+This README file outlines a project focused on using a **Multi-Layer Perceptron (MLP) neural network** to predict whether mushrooms are edible or poisonous.
+The project uses the **UCI Mushroom Dataset** and aims to provide an overview of the development process, the methodologies employed, and the results achieved.

 ## Project Overview
 *   **Goal:** To predict mushroom edibility using a 3-layered MLP.